open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/desktop-virtualization-cloud-init.md

-# Reference cloud-init for EMT image with Desktop Virtualization features
+# cloud-init Configuration for Desktop Virtualization Features

 Author(s): Krishna, Shankar

 Last updated: 25/06/2025

-## Abstract
+## Overview

-This document provides a reference `cloud-init` configuration for customers using the Edge Microvisor Toolkit image with Desktop Virtualization features.
+This document provides a `cloud-init` configuration for the microvisor image with desktop virtualization features.

+**Use and customize the following configuration script:**

 ```yaml
 #cloud-config